oleksii-openproject/openproject/docs/release-notes/15-0-0/README.md

 ### Change the basic work package hovercard to Primer design system

 If you hover over a linked work package, e.g. in a work package description or in a wiki entry, you will now see a new hovercard, following the Primer design system.
-This hovercard displays the most important information, like type, ID or status of the work package along with the assignee and their avatar.
+This card displays the most important information, like type, ID or status of the work package along with the assignee and their avatar.
 Here is an example of how this might look like now:

 ![Example screenshot showing a work package hovercard](openproject-15-0-hovercard.png)